Commitments and Contingencies

 |Commitments and Contingencies Disclosure [Abstract]|

-The Company has commitments totaling approximately $13.5 million to purchase primarily store technology assets and maintenance for its stores during 2017.
+The Company has commitments totaling approximately $123.2 million related to agreements for software licenses and support, telecommunication services and store technology assets and maintenance for its stores.

 Letters of Credit

-The Company is a defendant in legal proceedings including those described below and will vigorously defend itself in these matters.
+The Company is a defendant in legal proceedings including a Food and Drug Administration (“FDA”) proceeding and the class, collective, representative and large cases described below as well as individual claims in arbitration.
+The arbitrations include more than 2,100 wage and hour claims filed by one law firm.
+The law firm has thousands of additional claims threatened to be filed in the future.
+The Company will vigorously defend itself in all matters referred to in this Note 5.
 The Company does not believe that any of these matters will, individually or in the aggregate, have a material effect on its business or financial condition.
 The Company cannot give assurance, however, that one or more of these matters will not have a material effect on its results of operations for the quarter or year in which they are resolved.

 Dollar Tree Active Matters

 In April 2015, a distribution center employee filed a class action in California state court with allegations concerning wages, meal and rest breaks, recovery periods, wage statements and timely termination pay.
-The employee filed an amended complaint in which he abandoned his attempt to certify a nation-wide class of non-exempt distribution center employees for alleged improper calculation of overtime compensation.
-The Company removed this lawsuit to federal court.
-The court is now considering the employee’s motion to certify the case as a state-wide class action.
+The Company has reached an agreement in principle to settle the matter which will be submitted to the court for approval.

 Dollar Tree Resolved Matters